aninha-do-ceu/desafio-analise-quant/README.md

 ### Analysis of Stationarity of the Series

 There is seasonality around lag 140 in the monthly mean sunspots series.
 By first-order differencing, the series became stationary around the mean.
-However, the first series exhibits variance that increases over time (heteroscedasticity).
+However, the series exhibits variance that increases over time (heteroscedasticity).
 Thus, we used a VAR model with robust errors to account for heteroscedasticity.

-Based on the p-value, the original series are not stationary due we do not reject the null hypothesis.
-However, for the differenced series, we do reject the null hypothesis at the significance level of 5%.
+Based on the p-value, the original series are weakly stationary due we do reject the null hypothesis.
+For the differenced series, we do reject the null hypothesis at the significance level of 5%.
 I also used the PhillipsPerron because it supports heterocedasticity and the conclusion is the same.

 ### Correlation and cross-correlation analysis
 For the stationary series (the differenced ones) $price\_lag1$ and $sunspots\_lag1$, we see a low correlation between them: